 Garlic is a well recognised cause of allergic contact dermatitis and urticaria.
-Patch testing using neat garlic can cause false-positive reactions because of diallyl disulfide which is found in the garlic bulb which acts as an irritant on the skin.
+Patch testing using neat garlic can cause false-positive reactions because of diallyl disulfide which is found in the raw garlic bulb which acts as an irritant on the skin.

 Diallyl disulfide is used as a garlic flavouring in food and garlic oil.